stepchowfun/toast/README.md

             Prints help information

     -l, --list
-            Lists the tasks in the toastfile
+            Lists the tasks that have a description

         --read-local-cache <BOOL>
             Sets whether local cache reading is enabled